Christen Ager-Hanssen: Metro Media House

 Ager-Hanssen´s investment company Custos acquired the Metro from Kinnevik AB in February 2017.
 The Metro was the original disrupter in the media industry and the world’s first free newspaper launched as early as 1995.
-Metro is today the biggest newspaper in Sweden.
-The company has interests in music, fashion, recruitment, health, esports, and loyalty programs.
+At the time, Metro was the biggest newspaper in Sweden.
+The company had interests in music, fashion, recruitment, health, esports, and loyalty programs.
 At the time of the acquisition, Ager-Hanssen was quoted, saying: "All of Metro’s business culture is based on surprising the market and doing business that shake up the industry, this fits perfectly with our ambitions in the media sector".